microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Add-PowerBIDataset.md

 # Add-PowerBIDataset

 ## SYNOPSIS
-Creates new dataset to PowerBI.
+Creates new dataset to Power BI.

 ## SYNTAX